mydumper/mydumper_docs/stages.rst

 Release lockings
 ----------------

-The threads will be on sync allowing the main connection to release some lockings.
+Once the working threads are in sync, the main connection is allowed to release lockings related to the synchronization of the workers.

 Wait backup to complete
 -----------------------

-The workers will be processing the jobs and exporting the schema and data.
+The workers will be processing the jobs, exporting the schema and data.
 The main thread will be waiting until they finish.

 Releasing remaining lockings
 ----------------------------

-Depending on the locking mechanisim that you configure, we might need to release some locks.
+Depending on the locking mechanisim that you configure, we might need to release the remaining locks.